-A model organisms is a non-human animal used in research.
-Zebrafish have gained much popularity as a research organism for a variety of disciplines such as genetics, pharmacology and biological research.
-This is due to a number of reasons including their high fecundity, production of transparent embryos, cost effectiveness, similarities to humans, as well as an abundance of available data.
-In addition the larvae and embryos of Zebrafish develop externally and at a rapid pace compared to some other model organisms.
+A model organism is a non-human animal used in research.
+Zebrafish have gained much popularity as a research organism for a variety of disciplines such as genetics, pharmacology, and biological research.
+This is due to a number of reasons including their high fecundity, production of transparent embryos, cost-effectiveness, similarities to humans, as well as an abundance of available data.
+In addition, the larvae and embryos of Zebrafish develop externally and at a rapid pace compared to some other model organisms.
 This allows for manipulation and observation of early life stages to be less difficult.
 The embryos of Zebrafish are able to absorb additives from the water, with a high tolerance to chemical mutagens, allowing for easier administration of chemicals at greater dosages.

 Water Parameters for Zebrafish

 Water quality is the most significant factor for the health and well being of your zebrafish.
 Unsuitable water quality parameters can have deleterious effects on your research organisms.
 From increased stress, likelihood of contracting diseases, and negative impacts on breeding can all occur if water quality is not properly maintained.